sguox002/leetcode/leetcode-all.md

 ->>

 <<-71	Simplify Path    		33.3%	Medium
-../ go upper ./ current , stack.
+../ go upper ./ current, stack to store the path hiearchy, using the / as separator.
+***
 ->>

 <<-150	Evaluate Reverse Polish Notation    		37.2%	Medium